HamzaElshafie/CUDA_Kernels/softmax/safe_softmax.md

 The extra max reduction is the cost you pay for stability.
 In practice it is almost always worth it, especially in attention, because attention logits can vary widely and overflow is a real risk.

-## Next step: implementing the safe kernel

-To implement safe per token softmax, we need two reusable helpers:

-- `block_reduce_max_f32` to compute the per block maximum
-- `block_reduce_sum_f32` to compute the per block sum

-The rest of the kernel is straightforward: compute the max, shift, exponentiate, sum, and normalise.